jeffThompson/CreativeProgramming1/Assignments/Week08_Language.md

 ### RESOURCES

+* If you're new to the command line, try [these common commands for Mac/Linux](http://www.dummies.com/computers/macs/mac-operating-systems/how-to-use-basic-unix-commands-to-work-in-terminal-on-your-mac/) and [these for Windows](https://commandwindows.com/command3.htm)
 * There are lots of great resources for learning Python, including free ones like [learnpython.org](https://www.learnpython.org/) and [*Learn Python The Hard Way*](https://learnpythonthehardway.org/book/), and the always-good books from O'Reilly like [*Learning Python*](http://shop.oreilly.com/product/0636920028154.do)
-* If you have particular questions, try searching [Stack Overflow](https://stackoverflow.com)
+* If you have particular Python questions, try searching [Stack Overflow](https://stackoverflow.com)
 * Want your bot to run automatically and without having to pay for hosting?
 I've written [this tutorial on running your bots using a Raspberry Pi](http://www.jeffreythompson.org/blog/2014/08/31/setting-up-raspberry-pi-to-run-bots/)
-* Lots of regular expressions tutorials and info are out there (and a few are listed in the `Stretch Goals` section above).
+* Lots of regular expressions tutorials and info are out there (and a few are listed in the `Stretch Goals` section above) – great to try if you want a challenge

 ### GRADING RUBRIC
 Your project will be graded with the following rubric: